leotiger/lingua-forge/README.md

 ## How does it compare to WPML, Polylang, TranslatePress, Weglot, and MultilingualPress?

-The short version: Lingua Forge covers the full multilingual workflow that the paid tiers of those plugins provide — language routing, hreflang, FSE templates, translation groups, browser language redirect, translated slugs — while adding a deeper AI editorial layer that no competitor ships natively.
+The short version: Lingua Forge covers the full multilingual workflow that the paid tiers of those plugins provide — language routing, complete multilingual SEO (hreflang, Open Graph, Schema.org, sitemap), FSE templates, translation groups, browser language redirect, translated slugs — while adding a deeper AI editorial layer and a complete SEO layer that no competitor ships natively and at zero licensing cost.
 The key difference is economic: there are no license fees, no annual renewals, and no per-word translation credits.
 If you use the AI features you pay your provider directly at API rates; if you translate manually, the cost is zero.

 The competitive landscape splits into three architectural camps. **Post-based plugins** (WPML, Polylang, MultilingualPress, Lingua Forge) create a distinct post record per language — the same approach Lingua Forge uses. **String-replacement plugins** (TranslatePress) intercept page output at render time and swap strings in place; no separate posts, but adds render overhead and can be brittle in complex block-template contexts. **Cloud-proxy SaaS** (Weglot) stores translations externally and serves them via CDN — fast setup, but your content lives in their infrastructure and pricing scales with word count.

-Where Lingua Forge differentiates: it is the only post-based plugin with native FSE / block-theme support from the ground up (language-specific templates, Language Switcher block), the only one with full support for any public Custom Post Type out of the box (Lang column, AI metabox, FSE template routing, and link fixer — all CPTs, zero configuration), the only one with a complete WooCommerce integration at zero cost (shared-stock delegation for price, stock, images, variations with translatable descriptions, categories, attribute term names translated in both block and classic themes, and product brand), the only one with WP-CLI commands for scripted and automated workflows, and the only one with an iterative AI editorial toolset built into the post editor (content generation with multi-turn refinement, meta description generation, behavior presets, glossary, translation memory).
+Where Lingua Forge differentiates: it is the only post-based plugin with a **complete native multilingual SEO layer** — hreflang, Open Graph with `og:locale`, Schema.org JSON-LD with `inLanguage`, a dedicated XML sitemap with hreflang alternates, WooCommerce product schema and OG, Social Icons block share-URL rewriting, and AI-powered SEO content analysis — all without a companion SEO plugin.
+It is also the only post-based plugin with native FSE / block-theme support from the ground up (language-specific templates, Language Switcher block), the only one with full support for any public Custom Post Type out of the box (Lang column, AI metabox, FSE template routing, and link fixer — all CPTs, zero configuration), the only one with a complete WooCommerce integration at zero cost (shared-stock delegation for price, stock, images, variations with translatable descriptions, categories, attribute term names translated in both block and classic themes, product brand, and WC product SEO schema), the only one with WP-CLI commands for scripted and automated workflows, and the only one with an iterative AI editorial toolset built into the post editor (content generation with multi-turn refinement, meta description generation, behavior presets, glossary, translation memory).
 AI costs go directly to the provider at published API rates — no credit intermediary.

 Current gaps worth knowing: A general-purpose string translation UI (for third-party plugin strings outside the Language Overrides feature) is not yet included.
 For string translation today, [Loco Translate](https://wordpress.org/plugins/loco-translate/) is the recommended free companion — it provides in-admin `.po`/`.mo` editing, automatic sync with installed language packs, and developer extraction tools, and integrates cleanly alongside Lingua Forge with no conflicts.
 Slug translation is fully covered across all paths — full-page Translation dispatches the translated title via the Gutenberg Apply modal and WordPress derives the slug automatically; CLI commands set `post_name` from the translated title on every run.